Mr. TyDi: A Multi-lingual Benchmark for Dense Retrieval: Results and Analysis

 By comparing scores in each column, we observe that the absolute effectiveness of the techniques varies greatly across languages.
 Absolute scores are difficult to compare because both the questions and the underlying corpora are different.
 However, three high-level findings emerge:

-First, we find that tuning BM25 parameters yields at most minor improvements for most languages, both in terms of MRR and recall, except for Telugu, where it seems to yield a big improvement.
-This is a bit of a surprise, as parameter tuning usually yields larger overall gains in effectiveness, e.g., in the MS MARCO collections~\cite{MS_MARCO_v3}.
-Regardless, tuned BM25 serves as a competitive ``bag of words'' sparse baseline for the remainder of our experiments.
+First, we find that tuning BM25 parameters yields at most minor improvements for most languages, both in terms of MRR@100 and recall except for Telugu (cases where scores decrease slightly can be explained by noise in the training/test splits).
+This is a bit of a surprise, as parameter tuning usually yields larger overall gains, e.g., in the MS MARCO collections~\cite{MS_MARCO_v3}.
+Regardless, tuned BM25 serves as a competitive baseline for the remainder of our experiments.

-Second, we notice that mDPR underperforms BM25 by a large margin across all languages.
+Second, we notice that mDPR underperforms BM25 across all languages except for English.
 That is, in a zero-shot setting, retrieval using learned dense representations from mDPR (fine-tuned with NQ) is a lot worse than just retrieval using BM25-based representations.
 Clearly, mDPR is far less robust in cross-lingual generalizations.
 Even within the same language, mDPR seems to be sensitive to characteristics of the training data.
-Effectiveness on the English portion of \mrtydi is comparable to BM25, likely arising from the fact that we are applying an NQ-trained model on ``out-of-distribution'' questions.
+Effectiveness on the English portion of \mrtydi is only slightly better than BM25, likely arising from the fact that we are applying an NQ-trained model on ``out-of-distribution'' questions.

 Based on~\citet{karpukhin-etal-2020-dense} and the experiments by~\citet{ma2021replication}, we would have expected mDPR to beat BM25 for in-distribution training and inference.
 Since NQ is also based on Wikipedia, corpus differences are less likely an issue; these results suggest that questions in \tydi and NQ are qualitatively different.

-Third---and we find this observation the most interesting---despite the fact that mDPR effectiveness is quite a bit worse than BM25, the sparse--dense hybrid is significantly better than just BM25 (tuned) alone for ten of the eleven languages; the only exception is Swahili (Sw).
+Third, despite the fact that mDPR effectiveness is quite a bit worse than BM25, the MRR@100 of the sparse--dense hybrid is significantly higher than tuned BM25 for nine of the eleven languages (the exceptions are Swahili and Telugu).
 Rephrased differently, this means that although mDPR by itself is a poor dense retrieval model in a zero-shot setting, it nevertheless contributes valuable relevance signals that are able to improve over tuned BM25.
-On average, the hybrid results are around eight and seven points absolute higher than tuned BM25 in terms of MRR and recall, respectively.
+On average, the hybrid results are around eight and five points absolute higher than tuned BM25 in terms of MRR@100 and recall, respectively.